 Individual patient records in AngelTrack can be flagged for unusual PAN requirements:

-This is what the three settings do:
+This is what the settings mean:

 The flag is global for the patient (i.e. not checkpointed) and so it instantly affects all of the patient's calls, past and future.